Moffein/HAN-D_OVERCLOCKED_OLD/BETA RELEASE/README.md

 changelog:
 0.1.0

+This update has some changes to HAN-D's knockback to bring him more in-line with Vanilla characters, instead of being able to easily instakill bosses as a baseline while sending them flying across the map.
+The goal is for him to still be able to dunk Titans into pits and manhandle flying enemies to the ground with FORCED_REASSEMBLY, just that it should take more effort to do so.

 - Base accel reduced 40 -> 30 to match MUL-T.
 - Base damage reduced 14 -> 12.
 - Base armor reduced 20 -> 12.
 - New Passive: PARALLEL_COMPUTING.
 Gain +2.5% damage and +1 armor for every mechanical ally on your team.
-- DRONES now orbit around HAN-D and have a unique model (needs texturing).
-They count towards HAN-D's passive, but do NOT count as actual allies.
+- DRONES now orbit around HAN-D. They count towards HAN-D's passive, but do NOT count as actual allies.
 - DRONES get stuck less.

-- HURT now has a 0.85 force multiplier against airborne bosses.
 - HURT now resets enemy momentum on-hit to prevent multiple hits from sending them flying across the map.
+- HURT no longer has any force limits.
+This will allow you to move Beetle Queens if you knock them into the air.

 - Reduced FORCED_REASSEMBLY max force scaling from 2000 to 750.
 This will make it harder for HAN-D to splat bosses, while still allowing him to bully normal enemies.
 - Removed max force scaling when hitting grounded enemies.
 This will make it easier for HAN-D to launch bosses into the air.
 - Networked FORCED_REASSEMBLY squish effect and added a small grace period for triggering it.

+- Added Scepter skill: UNETHICAL_REASSEMBLY (Replaces M2)
+- Deals bonus damage, zaps enemies, and removes all force limiters.

 - Added screenshake when using HURT.
 - Extended FORCED_REASSEMBLY screenshake duration from 0.5s -> 0.65s